vishnuVRmiddela/skin_cancer_detection/README.md

 2. **Interact with the Application**:

-  - Navigate to the URL provided by Streamlit (typically `http://localhost:850`).
+  - Navigate to the URL provided by Streamlit (typically `http://localhost:850`).
-  - Upload a skin image in JPG, JPEG, or PNG forat.
+  - Upload a skin image in JPG, JPEG, or PNG forat.
-  - View the detection results displayed on the imge.
+  - View the detection results displayed on the imge.

 ## 📊 Sample Resuts